twvacek/superscs/README.md

 ### Cite SuperSCS
 SuperSCS is based on the SuperMann algorithmic scheme.

-Plase, cite SuperSCS as follows:
+Please, cite SuperSCS as follows:

 `A. Themelis and P. Patrinos, SuperMann: a superlinearly convergent algorithm for finding fixed points of nonexpansive operators, arXiv:1609.06955, 2017`